Tubbz-alt/lrad/README.md

 # lrad
-An update framework for applications running on hobbyits single-board-computers (CS5285 Final Project)
+An update framework for applications running on hobbyist single-board-computers (CS5285 Final Project)